tgirke/GEN242/content/en/tutorials/rprogramming/rprogramming.md

 ## Calling External Software

-External command-line software can be called with `system`.
-The following example calls `blastall` from R
+External command-line software can be called with the `system` and `system2` functions.
+The following example calls `blastall` from R.

 ``` r
 system("blastall -p blastp -i seq.fasta -d uniprot -o seq.blastp")